comwrap/aem-optimized/README.md

 5. Change some css values, save and watch the changes happen without a page refresh
 6. uninstall package: npm remove aem-optimized

+## configuration

+- by default the port 8080 will be used.
+This can be a conflict if you have a dispatcher running which could use the same port.
+If you want or need to change the port you can specify a different port in webpack.proxy.js.

 ## Known issues

 - if you enable '/' as proxy path the edit-mode has issues.
 E.g. no images are draggable to components, component policies cannot be changed.
 So see this as experimental.